canonical/opensearch-dashboards-operator/docs/tutorial/3-enable-tls.md

 (tutorial-3-enable-tls)=
 # 3. Enable TLS encryption

-Charmed Opensearch Dashboads supports HTTPS connections.
+Charmed Opensearch Dashboards supports HTTPS connections.
 Configuration is similar to what we have seen for Opensearch – we just need to integrate the Dashboards charm against the TLS charm: